meysamhadeli/booking-modular-monolith/README.md

 ## Contribution

 Thanks to all [contributors](https://github.com/meysamhadeli/booking-modular-monolith/graphs/contributors), you're awesome and this wouldn't be possible without you!
-The goal is to build a categorized community-driven collection of very well-known resources.
+The goal is to build a categorized, community-driven collection of very well-known resources.

 Please follow this [contribution guideline](./CONTRIBUTION.md) to submit a pull request or create the issue.